aytmrt/resume/resume.md

 **Onur Inc. (July 2014-):**

+* As a developer, I am part of the team working on Air Defense Radio Network Project.
+The purpose of the project is to develop a network based communication infrastructure for Air Defence Radio Systems.
+My main responsibilities:

+	* Full Stacked Development with Backbone.js, Django and Node.js.
+Developed both interface modules and message exchange modules for interacting tenants.

 	* Developed Rest Webservice Framework with Python and Flask

-* Full Stacked Development with Backbone.js, Django and Node.js

 **KorvusSoft (April 2013- July 2014):**